sealuzh/cloud-workbench/README.md

 Most parts are automated and configurable via [Chef](https://www.chef.io/), some manual steps are required to setup credentials and Chef server configuration.

-Step-by-step guidance is given here: https://github.com/sealuzh/cwb-chef-repo
+Step-by-step guidance is given [here](https://github.com/sealuzh/cwb-chef-repo)

 ## Deployment